 - Special Meal Requests

-On flights where meal services are scheduled, Delta extends a variety of special meals to consumers, each individually customized to suit their specific dietary and religious preferences.
+On flights where meal service is scheduled, Delta offers a variety of special meals, each individually customized to meet consumers’ dietary and religious preferences.
 These are:

 - Vegetarian